jingtaozhan/DRhard/README.md

 # Optimizing Dense Retrieval Model Training with Hard Negatives
 Jingtao Zhan, Jiaxin Mao, Yiqun Liu, Jiafeng Guo, Min Zhang, Shaoping Ma

+* 🔥**News 2021-10: Our full paper, [Learning Discrete Representations via Constrained Clustering for Effective and Efficient Dense Retrieval](https://arxiv.org/abs/2110.05789) \[[code](https://github.com/jingtaozhan/RepCONC)\], was accepted by WSDM'22.
+It presents RepCONC and achieves state-of-the-art first-stage retrieval effectiveness-efficiency tradeoff.
+Part of its training foundation lies in this repo (STAR and ADORE).**

-* 🔥**News: Our full paper, [Jointly Optimizing Query Encoder and Product Quantization to Improve Retrieval Performance](https://arxiv.org/abs/2108.00644)\[[code](https://github.com/jingtaozhan/JPQ)\], was accepted by CIKM'21.
+* 🔥**News 2021-8: Our full paper, [Jointly Optimizing Query Encoder and Product Quantization to Improve Retrieval Performance](https://arxiv.org/abs/2108.00644) \[[code](https://github.com/jingtaozhan/JPQ)\], was accepted by CIKM'21.
 It presents JPQ and greatly improves the efficiency of Dense Retrieval.
-Part of its training foundation lies in this repo (dynamic hard negatives) .**
+Part of its training foundation lies in this repo (dynamic hard negatives).**

 This repo provides code, retrieval results, and trained models for our SIGIR Full paper [Optimizing Dense Retrieval Model Training with Hard Negatives](https://arxiv.org/abs/2104.08051).
 The previous version is [Learning To Retrieve: How to Train a Dense Retrieval Model Effectively and Efficiently.](https://arxiv.org/abs/2010.10469)